How to Participate and FAQs

 • Any parties to the hearing may submit comments and opinions to the Board on applications for intervenor status.

-• Applicants must specify in their application which of the eight factors from s.3 of the Regulations that their application for intervenor status addresses.
+• Applicants must specify in their application which of the factors from s.17 of the Regulations that their application for intervenor status addresses.

-• In making decisions on an application for intervenor status at a hearing, the Board will reference the regulated factors as set out in section 3 of the Aquaculture Licence and Lease Regulations to determine whether the intervenor applicant is substantially and directly affected by the hearing.
+• In making decisions on an application for intervenor status at a hearing, the Board will reference the regulated factors as set out in s.17 of the Aquaculture Licence and Lease Regulations to determine whether the intervenor applicant is substantially and directly affected by the hearing.

 • If status is granted, only these identified criteria in the intervenor’s application may be part of the intervenor's evidence and argument.